Aldori15/azerothcore-eluna-accountwide/README.md

 ### Taxi Paths / Flight Paths
 IMPORTANT!!!!
-This script will require my fork of `mod-eluna` found here: https://github.com/Aldori15/mod-eluna.
+This script will require my fork of `mod-eluna` found [here](https://github.com/Aldori15/mod-eluna).
 I had to add new C++ methods to Eluna to expose the taxi node data.
-Alternatively you can use this PR to acore's main Eluna repo, but at the time of this writing they still have not accepted my PR.
-So if you use this PR you will need to manually merge it with your repo: https://github.com/azerothcore/mod-eluna/pull/260.
-The simplest method though is to just use my forked version which contains everything that the main acore repo has plus additional features and bug fixes.
+I submitted a pull request to Acore's main Eluna repo, so you could alternatively use that with at least [this commit](https://github.com/azerothcore/mod-eluna/commit/bcfe631307cda63514492366f659549ecf050854).

 This script will synchronize learned flight paths across all characters on your account that are within the same faction.